-Gets the maximum amount of physical memory used by the associated process.
+Gets the maximum amount of physical memory, in bytes, used by the associated process.

 Assembly: System (in System.dll)